Japanese sea lion: Taxonomy

 Prior to 2003, it was considered to be a subspecies of California sea lion as Zalophus californianus japonicus.
 However, it was subsequently reclassified as a separate species.
 DNA analysis in 2007 estimated that the divergence point between the two sea lions took place around 2 million years ago (mya) in the early Pleistocene.

 Several taxidermied specimens can be found in Japan and in the National Museum of Natural History, Leiden, the Netherlands, bought by Philipp Franz von Siebold.
 The British Museum possesses a pelt and four skull specimens.

 Description

 Male Japanese sea lions were dark grey, reaching lengths of 2.3 to 2.5 m and weighed about 450 to 560 kg.
 Females were significantly smaller at 1.64 to 1.8 m long and weighed about 120 kg with a lighter grey colour than the males.

 Distribution and habitat

 Japanese sea lions were found along the northwest Pacific coastline, specifically in Japan, Korea, southern Kamchatka Peninsula, and the Sakhalin Island.
 However, they may not have existed in Kamchatka, with their northernmost range extending only to the Kuril Islands.
 Sightings of individual Japanese sea lions still persist in Korea, but these are probably misidentified Steller's sea lions (Eumetopias jubatus).
-The only reliable report may have been of an individual shot at Moneron Island in 1949.
+The only reliable report from Kamchatka may have been of a single individual shot at Moneron Island in 1949.